My family has high expectations from me. I can not make them go back to store-bought bread.

 - 3 tbsp melted butter + 1 tbsp raw sugar (optional)

-- In a mixing bowl add 1/4 cup flour, 1/4 cup lukewarm milk and 2 tsp yeast.
+- In a mixing bowl add 1/4 cup flour, 1/4 cup lukewarm water and 2 tsp yeast.
 Mix and leave at room temperature until the bubbles appear and has a spongy texture.

 - In a small separate bowl mix the eggs with the sugar, 4 tbsp melted butter, salt and evaporated milk.

 - Add them to the yeast mixture and with the dough hook on start mixing while slowly adding the rest of the bread flour, 1/2 cup at a time, making sure it's mixed before you add some more.